Amzath Basha Shaik Bepari

-Amzath Basha Shaik Bepari is an Indian politician who is the 12th and current Deputy Chief Minister of Andhra Pradesh and MLA from Kadapa.
+Amzath Basha Shaik Bepari is an Indian politician who is 8th Deputy Chief Minister of Andhra Pradesh and MLA from Kadapa.

-He belongs to the YSRCP.
+He belongs to the YSR Congress Party.
 He started his political career as a Corporator from Kadapa Municipal Corporation in 2009 under YSR rule and was later elected as MLA with more than 30,000 majority in 2014 Elections.
 He continued his loyalty with Y. S. Jaganmohan Reddy and now has won with more than 50,000 majority from Kadapa constituency, the fourth highest majority in the State Assembly elections.
 He is from the business family namely called as "Haroon sab" family.
-He completed his school education in Nirmala English Medium School and Intermediate from St. Joseph Jr. college and studied for the graduation at Govt.
-Arts College, Kadapa.
+He completed his school education in Nirmala English Medium School and Intermediate from St. Joseph Jr. college, Kadapa.

 In 2019, he became one of the five Deputy Chief Ministers of Andhra Pradesh in the Y. S. Jaganmohan Reddy led cabinet and was also given a charge of Minister of Minority welfare.